Repressoh/Homebrew-Store-Repo/README.md

 Remember that you still have to host your .pkg file.
 If it's under 2gb, you can store it on GitHub

-Tip: Cloudflare has a service called Cloudflare R2 that allows you to up to 5gb for free!
+Tip: Cloudflare has a service called Cloudflare R2 that allows you to store up to 5gb for free!

 # Disclaimer